anustupdas/YOLO-Image-detection-service-Fast-API/image-detection-service/README.md

 ```

 > You need to have Poetry installed.
 It can be installed with pip.
 See the Poetry [docs](https://python-poetry.org/docs/) for more installations options.
+### Environment Setup for development

-The library can be installed for development like this with Poetry:
+All the needed library can be installed for **development** like this with Poetry:
+You need to go to the image-detection-service folder and run:
 ```shell
 poetry install
 ```